VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/data/README.md

-# List of files used for the BRB seq transcriptomic data analysis pipeline :
+# Files used in the BRB-seq transcriptomic analysis pipeline

-## Files in the input/ folder
+## List of files in the input/ folder:
 - STAR_SOLO_counts.xls
 File obtain using the [Nextflow RNAseq pipeline](https://forgemia.inra.fr/lpgp/rnaseq).